 When I first started on my path to blogging I really didn't know what I was doing and I made so many mistakes, so much so that I actually had to delete my WordPress website several times and start over.
 However, each time I was learning something new, and more importantly I learned what not to do.

 Over the years I have become really familiar with WordPress and now count it was one of my skills.
 I even developed a WordPress Plugin that helped combat Referrer spam plague in 2015.
 I implemented something that I had learned and it helped a lot of people at the time.
+Sure the plugin didn't generate a massive amount of revenue, but I had the opportunity to scratch an itch.

 Lately, my focus has been on Digital Marketing and exploring all aspects related to it.
 One of the primary reasons why, is that I have learned over several failed attempts at launching new Software Products, that key ingredient to their success literally has nothing to do with how well they are a coded or even if they solve a particular problem, the key to success is the marketing and making people aware of your product!